 4. What is your percentage allotment toward sponsorship and non-sponsorship?

-91.8 per cent of ministry activity funds were directed toward sponsorship, which is our child development program.
-8.2 per cent of ministry activity funds went to non-sponsorship, which includes Survival initiatives, Water, Sanitation and Hygiene initiatives, Education and Health.
-(See the full list here).
+90.7 per cent of ministry activity funds were directed toward sponsorship, which is our child development program.
+9.3 per cent of ministry activity funds went to non-sponsorship, which includes Survival initiatives, Water, Sanitation and Hygiene initiatives, Education and Health.
+(See the full list here.)

 5. How much do you spend on fundraising?

-The 10.6 cents used for fundraising efforts in 2019 paid for our fundraising staff, print and media advertising, printing and distribution costs for our mailings, fundraising events and online activities.
+The 9.1 cents used for fundraising efforts in 2019-2020 paid for all of our fundraising staff, print and media advertising, printing and distribution costs for our mailings, fundraising events and online activities.
 Compassion does not, directly or indirectly, pay finder’s fees, commissions or percentage compensation based on contributions.

 7. Where does Compassion’s support come from?

-In our last fiscal year, Compassion’s support came from 89,142 individuals, families and organizations.
-Individuals make up 97 per cent of our total supporters.
-The other 3 per cent comes from businesses, churches, schools, foundations, service or community organizations.
+In our last fiscal year, Compassion’s support came from 91,013 individuals and families, businesses, churches, schools, foundations and other groups.
+Individuals and families make up 98 per cent of our total supporters.
+The other 2 per cent comes from businesses, churches, schools, foundations, service or community organizations and other groups.

 8. Is Compassion considered reputable by the wider public?

 Yes!
 In fact, Compassion has been rated one of Canada’s best charities for financial integrity in 2020 by MoneySense, Charity Intelligence Canada and Maclean’s.
 To ensure ongoing transparency and responsibility, independent and internal audits of our work are conducted regularly to ensure donor support is being used efficiently and with integrity.
-Compassion Canada is a certified member of the Canadian Council of Christian Charities and proudly accepts the Seal of Organizational Integrity and Accountability from the council.
+Compassion Canada is proud to be an Accredited Member of the Canadian Centre for Christian Charities.

 9. Do you share your audited financial statements with the public?